 We need to make sure that we have a normal distribution of users with a wide variety of attributes to make sure the results of our A/B test are valid; if we don’t randomize sufficiently, we may find ourselves faced with confounding variables further down the line.

+It also matters exactly when we’re giving our users an A/B test.
 For instance, are we giving every new user an A/B test?
 How will that affect our assessment of existing users?
 Conversely, if we’re assigning an A/B test to all users, and some of those users signed up for the website this week, and others have been around for much longer, are we sure that the ratio of new users to existing users is representative of the larger population of the site?

 Finally, we want to make sure that our control group and our variant group are of equal size so that they can be easily (and accurately) compared at the end of the test.

 As a data scientist, you need to be able to perform complex analyses on large amounts of data and also communicate your findings to a number of external stakeholders.
 Statistical concept interview questions weed out candidates who don’t have a firm technical grasp of statistics, as well as candidates with statistics knowledge, but who struggle to communicate their findings to others.

 You might be asked to describe the difference between Type I (false positive) and Type II (false negative) errors, as well as how to go about detecting them, or to describe what a result with a significance level of 0.05 actually means.

 In general, if you’re familiar with the statistical concepts that are likely to be relevant to your job as a data scientist, this part of the interview should be pretty straightforward.
 Remember to keep your explanations simple and direct.